fmahadyBD/web-revision-01/README.md

-# This is a practice project for my revision
+# This is a full stack security practice project for my revision

 ### Install fontAwasme and Bootstrap:
 - Angular: